umitsarioz/umitsarioz.github.io/_tabs/next.md

 ---
-icon: fa-solid fa-pencil
+icon: fa-solid fa-list-check
-order: 3
+order: 4
 ---

 > I want to create contents around the following topics.
 New additions and deletions will be made here over time.